-Some services cost more than others to provide The more services that are provided, the more it will cost the business

-2. There is a lot of competition between Hospitality and Catering businesses to attract and keep regular customers.
+- Some services cost more than others to provide so varying profit is made. - The more services that are provided, the more it will cost the business. - 2.
+There is a lot of competition between hospitality and catering businesses to attract and keep regular customers.

-Suggest four ways in which a Hospitality and Catering business can attract people to become regular customers [4 marks]:
+Suggest four ways in which a hospitality and catering business can attract people to become regular customers [4 marks]:

-- Offer a range of different products and services to attract different groups of customers - Reply to customer enquiries and give them a price quote within 24 hours - Make sure the business has a detailed, reliable, user-friendly and regularly updated website - Carry out market research to find out the number and types of other businesses that it will compete with - Find out about the local population - How many people are there? - What are their age groups? - What are their lifestyles? - What are their needs and wants? - Advertise in different ways and places, using good quality images and clear explanations of the services on offer and the prices - Offer competitive prices, group discounts, customer loyalty schemes (e.g. collect tokens to earn a free meal) - Offer meal deals, e.g. discounts for pensioners, free bottle of wine with a meal, buy two meals and get third one free - Offer competitive/discounted accommodation for guests
+- · Offer a range of different products and services to attract different groups of customers - Reply to customer enquiries and give them a price quote within 24 hours - $\bullet \ \ \text{Make sure the business has a detailed, reliable, user-friendly and regularly updated website}$ - Carry out market research to find out the number and types of other businesses that it will compete with - · Find out about the local population - How many people are there? - What are their age groups? - What are their lifestyles? - What are their needs and wants? - Advertise in different ways and places, using good-quality images and clear explanations of the services on offer and the prices

-3. There are different groups of people who use the services that Hospitality and Catering businesses provide.
+- Offer competitive prices, group discounts, customer loyalty schemes (e.g. collect tokens to earn a free meal) - Offer meal deals, e.g. discounts for pensioners, free bottle of wine with a meal, buy two meals and get third one free - · Offer competitive/discounted accommodation for guests - 3.
+There are different groups of people who use the services that hospitality and catering businesses provide.

-For each of the following groups of people, identify two ways in which a Hospitality and Catering business can provide their needs and wants:
+For each of the following groups of people, identify two ways in which a hospitality and catering business can provide their needs and wants:

-- a) Families with young children [2 marks]
+a) Families with young children [2 marks]

-- · Inexpensive restaurant that has a children's menu

-- Cots, small beds, highchairs, en suite toilet, shower and bath

-- Outdoor/indoor play area, games, swimming pool

-- Organised activities for children

-- b) Business customers [2 marks]
+- · Inexpensive restaurant that has a children's menu - · Cots, small beds, highchairs, en suite bathrooms (with a bath) - · Outdoor/indoor play area, games, swimming pool - · Organised activities for children b) Business customers [2 marks]

 - Meeting places / conference rooms

-- Smart screens to show films and presentations
+- · Smart screens to show films and presentations

 - Internet access throughout

-- Video conferencing facilities
+- · Video-conferencing facilities

-- Smart phone charging points
+- · Smartphone charging points

-- Business lunches
+- · Business lunches

-- Refreshments available throughout the day
+- · Refreshments available throughout the day

-- c) Travellers and tourists [2 marks]
+c) Travellers and tourists [2 marks]

-- Single/double rooms / dormitories (large room containing beds for numerous people)

-- En suite toilet, shower and bath facilities

-- Space to store bicycles, walking boots, body boards, etc.

-- Laundry services.

-- · Arrange local tours, walks, theatre trips, etc.; swimming pool, gym, beauty therapy, spa

-- Packed breakfasts and lunches

-- Hot food and drinks available out of set meal times

-- Vending machines selling snacks and drinks
+- · Single/double rooms / dormitories (large room containing beds for numerous people) - · En suite toilet, shower and bath facilities - Space to store bicycles, walking boots, body boards, etc. - · Laundry services - · Arranged local tours, walks, theatre trips, etc. - · Swimming pool, gym, beauty therapy, spa - · Packed breakfasts and lunches - · Hot food and drinks available out of set meal times - Vending machines selling snacks and drinks